When a child or young person is taken into care, we have a responsibility to keep things as stable as possible for them.

 - to be moved from their current school on a permanent basis for safeguarding reasons

 You should always consult the Virtual School before making plans for a school move.

-You should work in close partnership with the other key adults involved in the care and education of the child, to make sure that the choice of school is appropriate, and that it forms a positive part of the child’s care plan.
+You should work with the other key adults involved in the care and education of the child.
+This will make sure that the choice of school is right, and that it forms a part of the child’s care plan.
 It's crucial that you involve the young person in the decision-making process.

-You should record all school change planning in the young person’s care plan and agree it through the looked after child(LAC) review process.
+You should record all school change planning in the young person’s care plan.
+You should agree it through the looked after child(LAC) review process.